MariuszKaminski/Milestone-Project-1/README.md

 * white  (#FFFFFF) - for fonts and logo background

 ### Fonts
 For the text content the website utilizes Goole Font “Noto Sans”.
-Font size has been consistently maintained as 1.6em for h2 headings, 1.4em for important information and regular font for smaller print.
+Font size has been consistently maintained as 1.6em for h2 headings, 1.4em for important information and regular font (weight 400) for smaller print.

 ### Design ideas:
 I have reused and adapted the idea of the semi-transparent cards on a photo background that can be found in Code Institute’s “Love Running” tutorial.
 This design has been applied to “Classes” and “Contact Us” homepage sections.
 Also the layout of the photographs in the Gallery page follows the example of masonry design principle from the same tutorial.

 ## Features
-Large-sized logo is prominently displayed at the homepage page with small-sized logo always visible on the navbar.
-All homepage section headings and cards in the “Contact Us” section are accompanied with Fontawesome icons.

 ### Navbar
 ![Navbar desktop version](./assets/img/navbar.PNG)